xpportal/Micro-Plugin-Publisher/api/README.md

 Contributions to improve the Plugin Publishing System are welcome.
 Please submit issues and pull requests on the project's GitHub repository.

-## License

-This api will use an open license, its just in development and I need advice from folks more focused on this area of open source. <3 Assume GPL with the aim for MIT.

 ## Support

 If you encounter issues or need assistance: